0→1 Healthcare

 From operational friction to scalable clinical infrastructure

 3x faster processing from upload to approval.
 30–45% more scans processed per day.
-Experienced radiologists could contribute regardless of location — specialist access scaled nationally without increasing coordination overhead.
+Orders increased 30% as trust grew among both doctors and patients.
+Specialist access scaled nationally without increasing coordination overhead.

 The product shifted the business from manual coordination to repeatable, scalable service delivery.
 It was the first platform to do so in the country.